-Information about a student's disability is kept private by DSS and not shared with the School of Law.
-However, one's status as an accommodated student and the type of accommodation(s) recommended by DSS will be shared with School of Law faculty and/or staff in order to discuss and implement accommodations.
-Also, one's status as an accommodated student may become apparent to other students in certain circumstances, for example, when the accommodation involves providing extra time for an in-class assessment or separate facilities for exam-taking.
+Information about a student's disability is kept private by UND's Accessibility for Students and not shared with the School of Law.
+However, one's status as an accommodated student and the type of accommodation(s) recommended by UND's Accessibility for Students will be shared with School of Law faculty and/or staff in order to discuss and implement accommodations.
+Also, one's status as an accommodated student may become apparent to other students in certain circumstances, for example, when the accommodation involves providing extra time for an inclass assessment or separate facilities for exam-taking.

 All personal information shared with the School of Law remains confidential, including information regarding students' disabilities and requests for and receipt of reasonable accommodations.
 In particular, the OSL will maintain disability and accommodation information in a file separate from the student's academic file.
-Neither DSS nor the School of Law will disclose such information unless required to protect the safety and welfare of either the student or others.
+Neither UND's Accessibility for Students nor the School of Law will disclose such information unless required to protect the safety and welfare of either the student or others.

-DSS and the School of Law's confidentiality responsibilities do not preclude a student from disclosing disability and accommodation information to persons within the School of Law.
+UND's Accessibility for Students and the School of Law's confidentiality responsibilities do not preclude a student from disclosing disability and accommodation information to persons within the School of Law.